AsmaaAlaa117/Sales-CRM-Analytics-PowerBI/README.md

 ---

-## Dashboard Design

-The dashboards were designed with a consistent visual structure to make business information easy to understand and navigate.

-The design includes:

-- KPI cards for high-level performance indicators
+## What I Worked On

+My work across these dashboards included:

+- Preparing and transforming commercial and CRM data
-- Interactive slicers and filters
+- Building data models and relationships
-- Monthly and yearly trend analysis
+- Creating DAX measures and business KPIs
-- Business breakdowns by region, sector, account, project, and user
-- Detailed tables for record-level analysis
-- Budget, actual, and forecast comparisons
+- Developing budget, actual, and forecast comparisons
-- Consistent visual formatting across dashboards

-The dashboards combine high-level management KPIs with detailed operational information, allowing users to move from an overall performance view to more detailed analysis.
+- Monitoring CRM data quality and validation
+- Identifying duplicate and incomplete opportunity records
+- Analyzing sales bookings and cancellations
+- Tracking forecast performance
+- Monitoring registration activities
+- Building interactive filters and slicers
+- Designing dashboards for both high-level and detailed analysis

+The main focus was to make the dashboards useful for regular business monitoring while keeping the information easy to navigate and understand.

 ---

 ## Data Privacy

-The dashboards shown in this repository are portfolio versions created from business dashboards.
+The dashboards shown in this repository are portfolio versions of business dashboards.

-To protect confidential information:

-- Sensitive employee information has been anonymized
-- Selected customer and account information has been hidden
-- Selected project information has been anonymized
-- Confidential financial figures have been hidden where appropriate
-- The underlying datasets are not included
-- The original Power BI files are not included
+Sensitive information has been hidden or anonymized where appropriate.
+The underlying datasets and original Power BI files are not publicly shared.

-The screenshots are shared only to demonstrate dashboard design, analytical thinking, Power BI development, and business intelligence skills.
+The screenshots are included to demonstrate my experience in Power BI development, commercial analytics, CRM analytics, dashboard design, and business reporting.

 ---

 ## Repository Contents

-This repository contains anonymized screenshots of the following Power BI dashboards:
+This repository contains screenshots of the following dashboards:

 1. CRM Progress Dashboard
-2. Opportunity Validation Dashboard
-3. Net Bookings Dashboard
+2. Net Bookings Dashboard
-4. Cancellations Dashboard
+3. Cancellations Dashboard
-5. Forecast Health Check
+4. Forecast Health Check
+5. Opportunity Validation Dashboard
 6. Registrations Analysis

 ---

 ## About This Project

-This project demonstrates the practical application of Power BI in sales and commercial analytics.
+This project demonstrates the practical use of Power BI across different areas of sales and commercial analytics.

-It covers different stages of the commercial process, from CRM data quality and opportunity management to sales bookings, cancellations, forecasting, performance monitoring, and registration tracking.
+It covers CRM monitoring, sales bookings, cancellations, forecasting, opportunity data quality, and registration tracking.

-The project demonstrates how Power BI can be used not only for reporting but also for data validation, performance monitoring, forecasting, and supporting business decision-making.
+The dashboards were built not only for reporting, but also to support data validation, performance monitoring, forecasting, and day-to-day business analysis.